Making Weather Maps Using the GeoNames Weather Web Service

 3. Build the URL to Pass to the GeoNames Weather Service

-In this step, the irregular shape of the bounding box feature is turned into a square feature by the BoundingBoxReplacer transformer.
-This new bounding box square is passed through the Buffer transformer, which applies a buffer all around the input to ensure the entire area of interest is captured.
-Next, the BoundsExtractor transformer extracts the minimum and maximum x-, y-, and z- coordinate values, and assigns these as new attributes of the buffered bounding box.
+In this step, the irregular bounding box feature is converted to a square feature by the BoundingBoxReplacer transformer.
+This new bounding-box square is passed through the Buffer transformer, which applies a buffer around the input to ensure the entire area of interest is captured.
+Next, the BoundsExtractor transformer extracts the minimum and maximum x-, y-, and z-coordinate values and assigns them as new attributes of the buffered bounding box.

-These new attributes are passed into the Concatenator transformer as north, east, south, and west parameters used in building the URL for the HTTPCaller transformer.
-The full URL can be viewed by selecting the gear icon of the Concatenator, and viewing the Concatenated Result in the parameters dialog that opens.
+These new attributes are passed to the Concatenator transformer as the north, east, south, and west parameters used to build the URL for the HTTPCaller transformer.
+The full URL can be viewed by selecting the gear icon of the Concatenator and viewing the Concatenated Result in the parameters dialog that opens.

 Step3_ConcatenatorParams.jpg